Skip to main content

 • You should see the board in DFU mode.

 • If the board is not showing in DFU mode unplug and replug the USB Hub from the Pi.
-Check again by re-sending lsusb command.
+Wait a moment and check again by re-sending lsusb command.

 • Note the ID, in our case 0483:df11